Taaitaaiger/jlrs/README.md

 - `pyplot`
   This feature lets you plot data using the Pyplot package and Gtk 3 from Rust.

+- `i686`
+  Link with a 32-bit build of Julia.

 - `debug`
   Link with a debug build of Julia.